pmbaumgartner/prodigy-iaa/README.md

 Currently this package supports IAA metrics for binary classification, multiclass classification, and multilabel (binary per label) classification.
 Span-based IAA measures for NER and Span Categorization will be integrated in the future.

-Note that you can also use the measures included here w/o prodigy, see section on [other use cases](#other-use-cases--use-outside-prodigy).
+Note that you can also use the measures included here w/o directly interfacing with Prodigy, see section on [other use cases](#other-use-cases--use-outside-prodigy).

 ## Recipes

 Recipes depend the source data structure:
-- `iaa.datsets` will calculate measures assuming you have multiple datasets in prodigy, one dataset per annotator
+- `iaa.datasets` will calculate measures assuming you have multiple datasets in prodigy, one dataset per annotator
 - `iaa.sessions` will calculate measures assuming you have multiple annotators, identified typically by `_session_id`, in a single dataset
 - `iaa.jsonl` operates the same as `iaa.sessions`, but on a file exported to JSONL with `prodigy db-out`.